Make your money last as long as you do: 5 questions to ask

 3. How can you get the most from your pensions?

-For most people, pensions are the key to financing retirement, so you need to take extreme care to do what’s right for you.
+For most people, pensions are the key to financial security in retirement, so you need to take extreme care to do what’s right for you.

 4. How can you make your savings and investments last?

 There are also currency considerations.
 Taking income in sterling while spending euros in your daily life makes your money vulnerable to conversion fees and exchange rate risk.
-Explore arrangements that offer the flexibility to hold investments in more than one currency and convert when it suits you.
+Explore arrangements that offer the flexibility to hold investments in more than one currency and convert when it suits you, such as a life assurance bond that is compliant with your country of residence.

 5. How can you limit the effect of taxation?